Computer Science and IT

 OCR Cambridge Nationals Level 1 / 2 Information Technologies

-Understanding tools, techniques, methods and processes for technological solutions
+RO 12 Understanding tools, techniques, methods and processes for technological solutions |

 This unit aims to develop the knowledge and understanding of different hardware and software applications and the tools and techniques used to select, store, manipulate and present data.
+Students will explore the risks associated with the collection and manipulation of data and how such risks can be mitigated. |

+A written paper.
 1 hour 45 minutes.
+50% of final grade. |

-RO13
+RO13 |

 Students create a technological solution that processes data and communicates information following the phases of the project life cycle using different hardware and software technologies to create an integrated technological solution.
+They develop practical skills, such as carrying out a SWOT analysis, creating GANTT charts, developing online surveys and presenting data through web-based technologies. |

 Centre-assessed task, OCR moderated.
+20 timetabled hours.
+50% of final grade. |

 Key Stage 5